mrmay-dev/OwnTags/README.md

 -->
 ## Installation

-To use track tags with OwnTracks using this project you will need:
+To track tags with OwnTracks using this project you will need:

 1. MacOS Monterrey (v12) or higher.
 (This can be an actual Mac or a virtual one.
 Check out [Headless Haystack](https://github.com/dchristl/headless-haystack) for a complete solution.)